-March 31, 2024 December 31, 2023
+March 31, 2024 June 30, 2024 December 31, 2023 December 31, 2023

 (In thousands)

+(In thousands)

+(In thousands)

-Cash and cash equivalents \$ 916 \$ 1,536
+Cash and cash equivalents

-Properties, plants and equipment, at cost 102,979 102,936
+Properties, plants and equipment, at cost

-Less: accumulated depreciation (8,907) (8,022)
+Less: accumulated depreciation

-Intangibles and other 31,674 32,473
+Intangibles and other

 NOTE 3: Revenues

 Substantially all revenue-generating activities relate to sales of refined products, branded fuel, renewable diesel and excess crude oil inventories sold at market prices (variable consideration) under contracts with customers.
 Additionally, we have revenues attributable to our logistics services provided under petroleum product and crude oil pipeline transportation, processing, storage and terminalling agreements with third parties.